Appellate Division Courthouse of New York State: Reception

-In 1928, The New Yorker called the building "the rather pleasant little Appellate Court House with its ridiculous adornment of mortuary statuary."
+The New Yorker called the building "the rather pleasant little Appellate Court House with its ridiculous adornment of mortuary statuary" in 1928, while The New York Times wrote in 1935 that the courthouse had a plethora of exterior sculpture.
 The building was featured in a 1977 exhibition, "Temple of Justice", at the clubhouse of the New York City Bar Association.
-Writing about that show, architectural critic Ada Louise Huxtable wrote in The New York Times that the building was "a compendium of classical culture backed up against the featureless glass facade of a recent office tower", the Merchandise Mart.
-Another New York Times columnist likened the interiors to the "residence of a Middle Western industrialist", while yet another reporter for that paper described the edifice as a "small marble palace".
-Eric P. Nash wrote in The New York Times in 1994 that the courthouse's design "details attract the eye and engage the mind", particularly the sculptures and the murals.
+Writing about that show in The New York Times, architectural critic Ada Louise Huxtable contrasted the courthouse's classical features with the plain facade the Merchandise Mart.
+Other New York Times columnists likened the interiors to a Midwestern businessman's residence and a "small marble palace".
+Eric P. Nash wrote in The New York Times in 1994 that the design details, particularly the sculptures and the murals, "attract the eye and engage the mind".

 Commentary of the building continued in the 21st century.
 Matthew Postal of the LPC described the building in 2009 as an exemplar of the City Beautiful movement.
 The historian Barbaralee Diamonstein-Spielvogel wrote in 2011 that "the interiors represent a zenith in the synthesis of architecture, decorative arts, and fine arts".
-An AM New York Metro article from 2025 called the building "a time capsule of Progressive Era aesthetic values and recently a canvas for its contemporary leadership to imprint modern attitudes".
+An AM New York Metro article from 2025 said the building exhibited "Progressive Era aesthetic values" while also functioning as a backdrop for more modern artwork.